stitchfix/http-api-design/README.md

 Return the remaining number of request tokens with each request in the `RateLimit-Remaining` response header.

+##### In Rails

+This will either need to be a custom middleware or trusting an out-of-date gem.

 #### Keep JSON minified in all responses